 Day 2: Explore Kathmandu-Drive to Namobuddha

-Today we shall visit the world’s oldest Stupa of Swayambhunath Stupa, one of the most important centers of Buddhist learning in Nepal.
-Then visit Boudhnath Stupa, known as the largest Stupa in the world, Buddhist Monastery, and the center of Tibetan Buddhism in Nepal.
+Today we shall visit the world’s oldest Stupa, the Swayambhunath Stupa.
+Swayambhunathe stupa is one of the most important centers of Buddhist learning in Nepal.
+Then visit Boudhnath Stupa, the largest Stupa in the world and the center of Tibetan Buddhism in Nepal.
 Then drive for about an hour along the Nepal-Tibet road (Araniko Rajmarga) till Dhulikhel.
 Dhulikhel is well known for one of the finest panoramic mountain views.
-After a brief stop, take a side road to Namobuddha, an important Buddhist pilgrimage site, Visit beautiful Namo Buddha Village with a short walk to Thrangu Tashi Yangtse Monastery.
+After a brief stop, take a side road to Namobuddha, an important Buddhist pilgrimage site, visit beautiful Namo Buddha Village with a short walk to Thrangu Tashi Yangtse Monastery.
 Overnight in an Eco-friendly resort in Nomobuddha.

 Day 3: Namobuddha-Patan-Kathmandu

-After breakfast drive to Patan famous for its arts and crafts.
-Pilgrimage highlights are Hiranya Varna Mahavihar, a beautiful monastery, and Mahaboudha, visit the Tibetan cultural center first founded by the Tibetan refugees of the late fifties, now an exhibition, shopping complex of carpets, jewelry, and many interesting souvenirs.
+After breakfast, we shall drive to Patan.
+Patan is famous for its arts and crafts.
+The highlights are Hiranya Varna Mahavihar and the Mahaboudha Temple.
+Besides, we will also visit the Tibetan cultural center first founded by the Tibetan refugees during the late fifties.
+It is now an exhibition, shopping complex of carpets, jewelry, and many interesting souvenirs.
+After the visit drive to Kathmandu overnight.
 Overnight in Kathmandu.

 Day 4: Drive to Lumbini